Cutting Edge Science

 One of the most unique aspects of the IMSMP is the seamless association with a state-of-the-art research facility.
 The Tisch MS Research Center of New York is an adjoining research center, currently investigating many different aspects of MS treatment and neuro-immunology.
 The stem cell research being performed at the Tisch MS Research is particularly intriguing.
 Such close proximity to cutting edge scientific breakthroughs provides hope to patients that we will continue to improve our MS treatments on the way to someday finding a cure.

 Current Clinical Trials at the IMSMP

-Clinical trials help doctors and scientists test the safety and effectiveness of new or investigational medications.
+Clinical trials help doctors and scientists test the safety and effectiveness of new or investigational medications and treatments.
 Many of the medications used at the IMSMP were tested in clinical trials to demonstrate their effectiveness in treating MS. Clinical trials have both potential risks and benefits for people who participate in them.
 Ineffective medication and possible side effects are potential risks, while receiving treatment otherwise unavailable and helping others with MS by contributing to medical research are among the potential benefits.